 Bose 901 Series I Active Equalizer

-The 901 Active Equalizer is an unassuming little box, and was sold worldwide (including for a great price at overseas military base exchange stores) so it turns up in both 120 and 240V versions, and there were a handful of versions as the design evolved over time.
+The 901 Active Equalizer is an unassuming little box, and was sold worldwide (including for a great price at overseas military base exchange stores) so it turns up in both 120 and 240V versions.
+Each generation of 901 speakers had their own equalizer, starting with the Series I, which actually had two variations as the design went from prototype to mass production.

 The earliest versions had a solid wood case, which was really nice.
 Later versions of the Series I and then the Series II used a particle board case with a contact paper veneer.
 These actually don’t look bad if they’re in nice shape, but the adhesive comes apart as they age and the paper can delaminate, or the entire case can come apart.
 It’s especially prone to doing this if there’s any rough handling in shipping.
 (You’d be amazed at the number of people who used to send me equalizers tossed into a box with no padding whatsoever and left to bounce around!)